Coulomb Corrections for Bose-Einstein Correlations from One- And Three-Dimensional L\'evy-Type Source Functions: Introduction

 \section{Introduction}

-The investigation of Bose-Einstein-correlations or HBT measurements offer a way to get information about heavy-ion collisions on a femtoscopic scale.
-These analyses can yield information about the space-time geometry of the collision, particle production mechanisms and could indicate critical phenomena \cite{Csorgo:1999sj,Bolz:1992hc,Adamczyk:2014mxp,Adare:2017vig}.
+The investigation of Bose--Einstein or HBT correlations offers a way to gain information about the space-time dynamics of heavy-ion collisions on the femtometer scale.
+Such information can lead to a better understanding of the space-time geometry of the collision and particle production mechanisms and could even indicate critical phenomena~\cite{Csorgo:1999sj,Bolz:1992hc,Adamczyk:2014mxp,Adare:2017vig}.

-For the study of Bose-Einstein correlation function one usually makes an assumption for the source function.
-Recent measurements indicate that there are cases when there is a long range component to the source and the most suitable choice is a Lévy-type source \cite{Adare:2017vig,Adler:2006as,Csanad:2005nr}.
-Additionally, the available statistics can be more often utilized and the measurement simplified by spherical symmetry i.e.\ when the correlation function is measured as a function of only one momentum variable, the length of momentum difference.
-However, three-dimensional measurements can yield further information about the collision, thus it is desirable to perform this also whenever possible \cite{Adamczyk:2014mxp,Kurgyis:2018zck}.
+For the study of Bose--Einstein correlation functions, one usually makes an assumption for the source function.
+There is now a large amount of evidence showing that in heavy-ion collisions, there is indeed a significant deviation from Gaussian shape, such as source imaging results showing a long-range, power-law-type component~\cite{Adler:2006as,PHENIX:2007grx,Shapoval:2013bga}.
+It turns out that a suitable choice is a L\'evy-type source function~\cite{Adare:2017vig,NA61SHINE:2023qzr,CMS:2023xyd}.

+In one-dimensional correlation measurements, the correlation function is measured as a function of only one relative momentum variable, the magnitude of the momentum difference.
+This type of measurement assumes the spherical symmetry of the spatial source (and thus the momentum space correlation) and is more suitable for situations wherein a lack of experimental statistics prevents the detailed mapping of the momentum space.
+Three-dimensional measurements, on the other hand, can yield further information about the space-time geometry of the source, so whenever experimental statistics make it possible, it is desirable to perform such measurements.
+Building on the substantial progress that three-dimensional Gaussian measurements have made in the understanding of the space-time structure of particle production in heavy-ion collisions, it is also of interest to perform L\'evy-type measurements in a three-dimensional setting.
+The first such measurement has already been reported~\cite{Kurgyis:2018zck}.